 Rather than having a fact-finding hearing in this case to determine if the father did act inappropriately, the court instead directed a “re-boot” of the situation or a “fresh-start approach” without any finding one way or the other as to the accuracy of either parent’s viewpoint.
 New parameters were put in place by the court that include a prohibition on publicly harassing or demeaning a child, a coach or official or any other parent or spectator in the stands, including estranged spouses or their guests.
 Further, parents are to act in a manner that upholds the dignity of the event and not in a way that undermines Little League of America’s core values and goals.

 Dad was not forbidden to attend the 7 year old’s sporting events going forward and no further hearings were scheduled by the court, because, as the court stated in its decision, “If these basic rules are followed, then there logically should be no need for any further litigation between the parties on this issue.”
 The court concluded by saying, “The bottom line, however, is that there is absolutely no place at the Little League field or any other youth sporting site for a parent who cannot or will not comply with these concepts of fundamental civility.”

 What do you think?
 Are the parameters put in place by this judge enough to stop this situation, whatever it may be?
 Should a co-parent lose the right to attend their child’s extracurricular activities because of their own behavior during the event?

-If you need further information or assistance with parenting time, child custody or any other family law matter, call us to schedule your free consultation with one of our qualified and experienced attorneys.
+If you need further information or assistance with parenting time, child custody or any other family law matter, call us to schedule your initial consultation with one of our qualified and experienced attorneys.